sheriff1/sheriff1.github.io/_drafts/yyyy-mm-dd-mind-the-momentum.md

 Are the newly created things what the audience really wanted?

-These are easier questions to answer as you go as opposed to asking all at the end.
+These are easier questions to ask and answer as you go as opposed to asking far into a project.

+**Tool in the toolkit:** Try not to go through the motions with the process of minding the momentum.
+Doing so can put you in a stickier situation and have your team question whether it is worth taking the time to mind the momentum again.
+On the flipside, your team may also become over-reliant on trying to mind the momentum.
+If you our your team is considering doing this (or any other practice or process, cough-cough-"AGILE"), take time to understand it and think about how it will fit into your work processes.
+This comes easier in a work environment where team members feel they can trust and rely on each other, so look to exercise that muscle early-and-often.

 And even if these questions are asked and changes are made, no guarantee can be made that your venture into changing aspects about your project or process.
 With diligence though, you can guarantee that you and your ream have been deliberate in making decisions on how to go forward as opposed to resting on previous decision-making in what may be an ever-changing environment.

+✌🏿